jmakivic/cci-pcomp-fall2019/readme.md

 ## Week 4 (Tuesday - 3/12/2019)

 Today we will continue covering motors.
 We will learn about transistors and how we can use them to control motors.
 We will also have a soldering workshop and will learn how to solder the Spaceship Interface exercise from pg.
-33 of the (Arduino Projects Book)[https://bastiaanvanhengel.files.wordpress.com/2016/06/arduino_projects_book.pdf] onto a PCB.
+33 of the [Arduino Projects Book](https://bastiaanvanhengel.files.wordpress.com/2016/06/arduino_projects_book.pdf) onto a perfboard.

 **Class materials**